xapian/xapian/xapian-core/docs/quickstart.rst

 ------------------

 We now present sample code for an indexer.
 This is deliberately simplified to make it easier to follow.
-You can also read it in `an HTML formatted version`_.
+You can also read it in an `HTML formatted version`_.

-.. _`an HTML formatted version`: quickstartsearch.cc.html
+.. _`HTML formatted version`: quickstartindex.cc.html

 The "indexer" presented here is simply a small program which takes a path to a database and a set of parameters defining a document on the